scinfu/SwiftSoup/README.md

 }
 ```
 ### Description
 Elements provide a range of DOM-like methods to find elements, and extract and manipulate their data.
 The DOM getters are contextual: called on a parent Document they find matching elements under the document; called on a child element they find elements under that child.
-In this way you can winnow in on the data you want.
+In this way you can window in on the data you want.
 ### Finding elements
 * `getElementById(_ id: String)`
 * `getElementsByTag(_ tag:String)`